Last Updated: September 12, 2018

-The research team analyzed almost 1,400 adults with no signs of cognitive decline and assessed their body mass index (BMI) at the age of 50 years old.
+The research team analyzed almost 1,400 adults with no signs of cognitive decline and assessed their BMI at the age of 50 years old.
 Then, researchers used cognitive assessments every 2 years for 14 years to find signs of Alzheimer’s.
-During the course of the study, over 140 participants went on to develop Alzheimer’s.
+During the course of the study, over 140 participants went on to develop the disease.

 Subjects who had a BMI of 30 at the age of 50 were more likely to develop Alzheimer’s an entire year earlier than those who had a BMI of 28.

 In addition to the nearly 1,400 participants, the research team also analyzed 191 deceased subjects.
-They found that of the deceased, those who had a higher BMI in midlife also had a higher amount of beta amyloid proteins in the brain.
-Beta amyloid proteins are a hallmark characteristic of Alzheimer’s and commonly thought to be a cause of the disease.
+They found that of the deceased, those who had a higher BMI in midlife also had a higher amount of beta-amyloid proteins in the brain.
+Beta-amyloid proteins are a hallmark characteristic of Alzheimer’s and commonly thought to be a cause of the disease.

-“Our findings raise the possibility that inexpensive, noninvasive interventions targeting midlife obesity and overweight could substantially alter the trajectory of Alzheimer’s disease, reducing its global public health and economic impact.”
+The study authors state, “Our findings raise the possibility that inexpensive, noninvasive interventions targeting midlife obesity and overweight could substantially alter the trajectory of Alzheimer’s disease, reducing its global public health and economic impact.”